 Race 2 – Carmel, Indiana Half Marathon (virtual)

 My second “race” of the year was supposed to be the Carmel, Indiana half marathon.
-But for the first time in my running career, a race was cancelled due to bad weather.
+I woke up early in my hotel room to wind howling and a relentless thunderstorm rolled in just hours before the starting gun was set to fire.
+For the first time in my running career, a race was cancelled due to bad weather.
+Race organizers released a statement:

 “The safety of our runners, volunteers, community partners and staff is our top priority,” race officials stated.
 “We can not risk having runners and volunteers out on course during either of those time periods, with no way to ensure that everyone can safely seek shelter if the need arises.”

-While I was disappointed, they made the correct decision.
-A completely understandable and responsible move to cancel the event.
-The thunderstorm was pretty nasty.
-A virtual option was offered.
+It was the right call.
+No doubt about it.
+The storm was serious.
+The kind of weather you don’t try to out run.
+But runners adapt.
+A virtual option was offered, I committed.
 So the next day on Easter Sunday I ran 13.1 miles along Chicago’s lakefront.
-I tried to make it not feel like another training run by increasing my pace but it wasn’t the same.
+I pushed the pace trying to inject some race day fire into what felt like a glorified long run.
+But something was missing.
 I missed the nervous energy that takes over my body five minutes before the horn blows to begin the race.
-I missed the crowds.
+I missed the electricity of the crowd and strangers screaming your name like they’ve known you for years.
 I missed fighting for a water cup at an aid station.
 You just can not replicate the race day atmosphere independently.
 I emailed my results and they were verified.
 A medal arrived in the mail a couple weeks later.
+A symbol of a race that never was, and yet, somehow… still happened.
 My first ever virtual race completed.

 Race 3 – Ravenswood Run